 In fact, 40% of people now say that they would consider the energy efficiency of their next home – this is up from 22% in 2019.
 On top of this, Aviva says the most in-demand features listed by people considering buying a new home are: renewable energy sources (27%), electrical vehicle charging points (22%), and heat pumps (17%).

 Popularity breeds two things in property: competition and bidding wars.
 Demand for property reached new highs earlier this year and isn’t letting up, with southern coastal locations like West Sussex becoming a buying hotspot in the UK.
 The value of energy-efficient properties will keep on increasing for years to come, so buying a new build or the like is a no-brainer when you add this to our two prior points; you’ll be lining your pockets if you opt to turn your home into an investment.

 Thinking of buying a property in West Sussex?
 Want to browse our collection of energy-efficient homes?
-Contact your local team right here.
+Contact your local Michael Jones team today.